ferrilab/bitvec/CONTRIBUTING.md

 Be comfortable using `U+0009 CHARACTER TABULATION` as your indentation setting.

 That’s about it for prerequisites!
-This crate intends to power the lowest-level of memory manipulation while also offering a convenient, powerful, and idiomatic high-level API, so I encourage and welcome inputs on any aspect of this crate’s construction.
+This crate intends to power the lowest level of memory manipulation while also offering a convenient, powerful, and idiomatic high-level API, so I encourage and welcome inputs on any aspect of this crate’s construction.
 I know that I personally am much more capable at the low end than